Safety - distracted driving

 Johnston BD, Rivara FP.
 Injury control.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 13.

-National Safety Council website.
+National Safety Council.
 Ending distracted driving is everyone's responsibility.